The New “Blended”: Integrating Individual and Group Learning

 - those that amount to data-driven and competency-based learning.

-In the last few months, even the most skeptical HR professionals came to trust e-learning as a viable and reliable alternative to traditional methods of leadership development.
+In the last few months, even the most skeptical HR professionals came to trust e-learning as a viable and reliable alternative to traditional leadership development methods.
 Many came to recognize that even the most complex topics can be addressed and personal competencies developed with innovative technologies and the right level of support from leaders.

 Increase in Demand for Soft Skills Training